Bay of Plenty 2017

 Our childcare team will be on site at the venue from 2pm on Friday 16th of June.
 You can feel free to bring your children there to meet the team any time from 2pm onwards.

 If you do require childcare and we haven’t been in touch yet, please let us know asap at email@example.com

-Also note that if your situation has changed and you do require child care now - please let us know via email firstname.lastname@example.org We can get one of our childcare team to get in touch with you.
+Also, if your situation has changed and you do require child care now, please let us know via email firstname.lastname@example.org and one of our childcare team will be in touch with you.